ahnarao/stripe-store/README.md

 1. Run `Stripe Status` to check that the Stripe CLI is set up properly
 2. Run `Stripe login` (you will be prompted to connect your account)
-3. Run `stripe listen --forward-to localhost:4242/webhook`
+3. Run `stripe listen --forward-to localhost:4242/webhook` and a webhook url will be returned
 4. Add the webhook url to the .env file
-5. Go to https://stripe.com/docs/payments/accept-a-payment?integration=elements#web-test-integration to run the 3 integration tests

 ### Buying crystals